 Overall structure of the survey

-The surveys have been carried out between September 2014 and June 2016 and started out by asking experts to rank the various technologies under analysis by their importance (in terms of share in total power supply by 2050) using a 1 to 8 scale where 1 represents the most important and 8 the least important technology.
+The surveys have been carried out between September 2014 and June 2016 and started out by asking experts to rank the relative roles of various technologies under analysis by their importance (in terms of share in total power supply by 2050) using a 1 to 8 scale where 1 represents the most important and 8 the least important technology.
 This question was asked to all experts (thus requiring them to also assess technologies other than their own expertise).
 Results will be further discussed in section 3.1.

 Next, the elicitation groups were guided through a two-step approach, starting out with formulating quantitative estimates (minimum, mean and maximum) for the metrics as considered in Table 3.
 The experts were asked to articulate estimates for the near (2030) and medium (2050) term under Baseline and 2 Degrees considerations, using the optional comment box to elaborate on his or hers’ estimate and provide any supplementary information to help the analyst in interpreting the response.
 In a subsequent step, the elicitation groups were asked to evaluate the future projections by IAMs.
 In this instance, the experts could rate the estimate for the near (2030) and medium (2050) term under Baseline and 2 Degrees considerations between “very low” and “very high” with three intermediate steps in between.
 The results of this two-step approach are further discussed in section 3.2.